tim646/instagram-scrape/README.md

 # instagram-scrape
-Instagram Scrape is a Python-based web scraping project that allows you to extract information from Instagram posts, including likes count, image, text, and published day.
-It utilizes Selenium for automated web browsing and interacts with Instagram's web interface.
+Instagram Scrape is a Python-based web scraping project that allows you to extract information from **Instagram posts, including likes count, image, text, and published day.** It utilizes **Selenium** for automated web browsing and interacts with Instagram's web interface.
+The program employs two robust methods to retrieve posts information, ensuring a high **success rate of 95%.** In the rare event that data cannot be obtained, it gracefully falls back to default values, guaranteeing smooth execution.

 ## Installation and Setup